 Bas Braeken is a lawyer who specialises in (European) competition law, with a special focus on regulated markets (such as telecom, media, post and parcels, energy, finance and fintech, mobility and transport).

 Bas represents numerous companies in the fields of cartels and dawn raids, merger control, distribution systems, partnerships and state aid.
 One of those companies was a party to the cartel proceedings that gave rise to what is currently the only judgment passed by the European Court of Justice in a Dutch cartel case (T-Mobile).
 He has experience in the fields of forensic investigations and regularly gives compliance training courses.

 Bas is furthermore a renowned specialist in the field of regulated sectors.
-He advises and litigates on behalf of clients in regulated sectors in the fields of AMM designations, scarce permits, and access and price regulation.
-He has assisted Sandd and T-Mobile (see here), among others, in various cases in the fields of significant market power (SMP) and access obligations.
+He advises and litigates on behalf of clients in regulated sectors in the fields of significant market power (SMP) designations, scarce permits, and access and price regulation.
+He has assisted Sandd and T-Mobile (see here), among others, in various cases in the fields of SMP as well as access and price obligations.